Embed This Data

 - FDI Inflow:

-The processes for business formation and operation have been streamlined.
-Launching a business takes five procedures and about 8 days.
-Labor regulations remain rigid, although several amendments to improve the flexibility of the labor code have been made.
-Government efforts to privatize three heavily subsidized loss-making state-owned enterprises in the rail, mining, and petrochemical sectors are still in progress.
+The processes for business formation and operation have been streamlined, but efficient bankruptcy procedures and rules have not been fully implemented.
+Labor regulations remain rigid, although several amendments to improve the flexibility of the labor code have been adopted.
+The IMF reported in 2015 that Romania’s poor infrastructure is due partly to the dominance of inefficient and subsidized state-owned enterprises.